shauryajauhari/shauryajauhari.github.io/_posts/2020-07-27-dna_methylation_data_analysis.markdown

 </ol>
 </font>

-<p> Next, we move towards aligning these paired-end reads to the reference genome.
+<p align="justify"> Next, we move towards aligning these paired-end reads to the reference genome.
 In this case we need to load the <i> Homo sapiens </i> genome version <b> hg38 </b>.
 Although, the genomes can be added to the local instance of the Galaxy (See <a href = "https://shauryajauhari.github.io/data_mapping/" > example </a>), should it require due to network or processing caveats, there is always an option to manually download the <a href = "http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/" > sequence file </a> for the genome and add to the history, for further alignment processing.
 For a change of flavor, let us try the latter. </p>

 <br>
 <p align="center">